 Brian Wowk wrote a well-known article in 1988 called The Death of Death in Cryonics.

 It's been 30 years, and I have gradually come to disagree with the conclusions.
 Cryonics is, by all accepted definitions of death, the freezing of dead people.
-And yes, we are indeed claiming that we might be able to revive these dead people.
+We are claiming that we might be able to retrieve some memories these dead people; this might be considered a "revival" of sorts.
 The paper claims that we should be worried about perception, and that revival is easily confused with supernatural resurrection.
 I disagree, and I see those as antiquated concerns of an older generation.
-After 30 years of sci-fi and pop culture dealing with these issues, I guarantee that the vast majority of people are not confusing our attempt to revive dead people with any sort of supernatural resurrection.
+After 30 years of sci-fi and pop culture dealing with these issues, I guarantee that the vast majority of people are not confusing our attempt to "revive" dead people with any sort of supernatural resurrection.
 As an example, the old Star Wars movies treated the force as mystical.
 The new Star Wars movies invoke microscopic midi-chlorians as the scientific basis of the force.
 And that was 20 years ago.
 Our culture has moved on.
 Scientific explanations are more easily accepted now than mystical explanations.
 So let's just stick to the science, and we'll be fine.
 We don't need to worry about any negative connotations of death.

 Welcome to the Oregon Cryonics forum